-Launched in 2016 the Opera North Orchestra Camp and Opera Challenge connect young people from across the city region with Opera North musicians and singers at a week-long event on the University campus based at the School of Music.
+Launched in 2016, the Opera North Orchestra Camp and Opera Challenge connected young people from across the city region with Opera North musicians and singers at a week-long event at the University of Leeds’ School of Music.

-Opera North singers and musicians coach and perform alongside 8-16 year-olds from diverse backgrounds across Leeds and the wider area in workshops over four days, followed by a public performance.
+Opera North singers and musicians coached and performed alongside 8-16 year-olds from diverse backgrounds across Leeds and the wider area in workshops over four days, followed by a public performance.

-Students from the School of Music engage with the Camps as researchers and for experience in working with young people and event management.
+Students from the School of Music engaged with the Camps as researchers and for experience in working with young people and event management.

 “Teams of student researchers have found working with university staff and Opera North Education to be an invaluable experience and such activities help us to underpin our teaching with an emphasis on the real-world applications of research.”